kor-ui/kor-docs/src/assets/docs/introduction/installation/index.md

 ### Load single components

-As an alternative, you can also load individual components to reduce loading time.
-Be aware that components are inter-dependent and should be imported independently:
+As an alternative, you can also load individual components to improve performance and reduce loading time.

 ```js
 // include individual components and styles through module import